Coalfire’s In-House Legal Takes Control With a Modern Discovery Solution

 Now that all discovery processes are folded into a single platform, Roemer and her colleagues can go into the system at any time and update legal holds without needing to rely on other tools or teams.

-Roemer said that when she needed to add another custodian to an existing legal hold, for example, she was able to do so in a few minutes.
+Roemer says that when she needed to add another custodian to an existing legal hold, for example, she was able to do so in a few minutes.

 The right tool makes a huge difference in the race to track down key information and produce it on a tight turnaround.
 Since it brought Everlaw in-house, Coalfire’s team has gained direct access to the data and command over the process for ingesting, processing, and analyzing it – from legal holds through production.

-And though a new technology required Roemer to pick up new skills in the hustle of busy days, she granted herself the space for the stretch.
+And though a new technology required Roemer to pick up new skills in the hustle of busy days, she granted herself the space for the stretch and has seen her influence at Coalfire grow.

-For that help she leaned on Everlaw’s support team.
-“I can't believe how fast they respond whenever I open a ticket,” Roemer said.
+And when she needs a little help, she leans on Everlaw’s support team.
+“I can't believe how fast they respond whenever I open a ticket,” Roemer says.
 “And they constantly check in, too.”

 Download your free copy of the guide: "Taking Charge: The Time to Transform Ediscovery Is Now" to learn more about the advantages that companies like Coalfire see from bringing discovery in-house.